 I was invited to shoot the Fine Art Calendar 2019 for the prestigious German biscuit manufacturers, Lambertz, in Iceland – the land of fire and ice.
 It was a fantastic opportunity to explore the country (something I had long wanted to do for my workshops) and it was a great honour to be invited to shoot for a second time for the brand.
 The high quality, limited edition calendar entitled ‘PURE’, was Lambertz’s means to express their concerns around global warming, especially in the North Polar Regions.

-The medium format camera was perfect for my style and the ergonomics of the controls meant that I had complete control over the camera.
+The medium format camera GFX50S was perfect for my style and the ergonomics of the controls meant that I had complete control over the camera.
 The extreme weather conditions meant that I had to change the exposure very quickly.
 Some other systems I’ve used in the past haven’t been flexible enough for this quick way of working, with me often losing valuable time going through menus and sub-menus to change the most simple of settings.
-The GFX 50S was so easy to use, so I felt comfortable using the camera from the get-go.
+The Fuji Camera GFX 50S was so easy to use, so I felt comfortable using the camera from the get-go.

 The art of photography is about light, shape, and form and I like to move quickly to capture the moment.
 I’m not keen on tripods or shooting tethered – I don’t like anything that holds the creative process back.
-Here, the GFX 50S really stepped up to the plate and not only offered the best capture and processing but it was also quick and easy to pack away in a backpack and go.
+Here, the Fuji Camera GFX50S really stepped up to the plate and not only offered the best capture and processing but it was also quick and easy to pack away in a backpack and go.

 As a fashion photographer, I obviously like shooting with a longer lens and a shallow depth of field, to make the subject pop from the background.
 But in this instance, I didn’t want the beautiful Icelandic backdrop to be too soft; it was important to make the images pop but also include the scenery.
-So although I had a full lens selection to work with, the main lens I used was the zoom lens GF32-64mmF4.
+So although I had a full lens selection to work with, the main lens I used with the Fuji Camera GFX50S was the zoom lens GF32-64mmF4.
 This was my lens of choice as it allowed a quick crop but also it allowed me to be flexible with my composition, whilst still making the most of the model in the scenery, as was my brief.
 The lenses overall were great, sturdy and bright and performed superbly well in low light and challenging weather conditions.

 Every location offered a new set of challenges and I am pretty hands-on when working with the models, so editorially we would shoot an idea and then run with it.
 However with this shoot, many of the images were static so much more crafting with light, shape, and form was required.
 The direction was very important to get the idea from initial concept to the capture.
 Most ideas really changed on the fly as we worked the location and composition into the shot.